One out of every three Australians owns directly held shares.

 Think back to the 2019 Federal election, when ‘franking’ was one of the hot topics.
-Lots of Australian voters’ eyes glazed over.
+Many Australian voters’ eyes glazed over.

 That was, until entrepreneur Dick Smith announced that he got an ATO tax refund of $500,000, thanks to franking credits.